TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 	*	Explain that the file is the center section of the screen.
 Sometimes this is called a *script*.
 		* Ask: how do you save/run a file?
 What happened when you ran the file from the do now?
 		* Explain the purpose of the `print` statement, which will print whatever is in between the parentheses to the console.
-			* Explain to students that this is called *output*
+			* Explain to students that this what appears on the console is called *output*
-		* When text appears on console its called output
-		* What happened when you used multi-lines?
-			* Talk to students about how to read a program.
+		* Talk to students about reading a program and the order in which the computer executes statements.
 	* Ask students how they would print the following:
 	```
 Hello World